Find Education Programs at Mississippi Online Schools

-Fortunately for residents of Mississippi, online degree programs are available for those who need to schedule classes around work or who do not have a traditional college or university nearby.
 Online degree programs may be offered exclusively online or combined with on-campus learning for a hybrid program.
-In addition, online programs can be found in almost all fields at all levels - from associate to doctoral programs as well as vocational training.
+In addition, online programs can be found in almost all fields at all levels -- from associate to doctoral programs, as well as vocational training.

 Although you can earn a Mississippi online degree for almost any occupation, some careers may be a particularly good investment.
-Here are a few of the jobs expected by the Mississippi Department of Employment Security to grow the fastest from 2008 to 2018 as well as the 2009 average salary for Mississippi professionals working in these fields:
+Here are a few of the jobs that the Mississippi Department of Employment Security expects to grow from 2008 to 2018, as well as the 2009 average salary for Mississippi professionals working in these fields:

 - Registered nurses: 28.5 percent projected job growth and mean annual wages of $58,097.
 Education required: Bachelor's degree in nursing